cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 ```

 ### 5. Run `start-prod`
-Verify hot-reloading is correctly disabled so your can quickly check the assets used during test runs.
+Verify hot-reloading is correctly disabled so you can quickly check the assets used during test runs.
 ```bash
 > npm run start-prod
 ```